Steve Wojciechowski: Duke

 He returned to Duke in 1999 as an intern in the Duke Management Company and was a basketball analyst on the Duke Radio Network.

 Wojciechowski was then offered a coaching job by Krzyzewski and began his career as an assistant coach in 1999.
 He was promoted to associate coach in 2008.
 During his 14 years on the Duke bench, Wojciechowski primarily coached Duke's frontcourt players.
 Two of them, Shane Battier and Shelden Williams, were national defensive players of the year, while those who went on to successful NBA careers include Carlos Boozer, Rodney Hood, Josh McRoberts, Jabari Parker, Mason Plumlee, Miles Plumlee, and Lance Thomas.
 Compiling an overall record of 441–92 during his time as an assistant and associate head coach, the Blue Devils won the NCAA championship in 2001 and 2010.

 Wojo was also an assistant on the USA National senior team from 2006 to 2014, including the teams that won the Olympic gold medal in 2008 and 2012.

 Marquette

 On April 1, 2014, Wojciechowski was hired as the new Marquette head basketball coach, replacing Buzz Williams, who left for Virginia Tech.
 At Marquette, he compiled a 124–93 record, including two NCAA tournament invitations.
 This included a losing record during his first season followed by 5 consecutive winning seasons.
 However, with no Big East titles and an 0–2 NCAA Tournament record in 7 seasons, Wojciechowski was fired at the conclusion of the 2020–2021 season.

+Salt Lake City Stars

+In June 2023, Wojciechowski was named head coach of the Salt Lake City Stars, the NBA G League affiliate of the Utah Jazz.
+He became the fifth individual to hold the position since the franchise relocated to Salt Lake City in 2016.
+During his first media appearance on 97.5 The KSL Sports Zone, Wojciechowski spoke about the developmental focus of the G League and its alignment with the Jazz organization:“The G League is one of the best basketball leagues in the world when you think about the talent and the quality of the game.
+In the G League, it is truly a developmental league and so the fact that you’re mission is helping people reach their potential, get better, grow, and develop as the number one priority for both the Stars and the Jazz, you don’t get that combination anywhere else,”Wojciechowski served as head coach of the Stars for two seasons (2023–2025), compiling a 41–17 overall record.
+Under his leadership, the team secured its first-ever playoff victory during the 2025 season.
+On June 6, 2025, Jazz head coach Will Hardy announced that Wojciechowski would join the Jazz's coaching staff as an assistant for the 2025–26 NBA season.

+He is the second Salt Lake City Stars head coach to be elevated to the Jazz’s staff, following his predecessor Scott Morrison.